UNSLAM25/wasm-preprocessor/README.md

 - width and height of a matrix
 - type, OpenCV CvMat type; 24 for RGBA, 0 for monochromatic, 5 for float
 - elementSize in bytes; 4 for RGBA

+The features returned by preprocess():

+- array of 3Nx4 float, containing N features
+- the first 2N rows have N 256 bits descriptors, 2 rows each
+- the last N rows have N keypoints, with the following parameters:
+    - col 0: pt.x
+    - col 1: pt.y
+    - col 2: angle
+    - col 3: octave

+As octave is a 32 bits int, it was parsed into float without modification, you can get it back in C++ by:

+    int octave = *(int*)&col3;

 # Project structure